 Family Size and Sleep Quantity

 No matter how many kids they have at home, the average parent seems to get roughly the amount of sleep recommended by medical experts: eight to nine hours per day.
 Among parents with one to five children, moms reported slightly more sleep-related activity on average than dads, including napping, dozing off, and periods of sleeplessness.
 Women may have good reason to sleep slightly longer.
-One recent neuroscience study concluded that women need more rest than men because they multitask more frequently, and this mode of cognition is especially taxing.
+One recentconcluded that women need more rest than men because they multitask more frequently, and this mode of cognition is especially taxing.

 Among fathers, additional children seemed inversely correlated with average sleep times – although this effect was modest.
 The average dad with one child reported 8.8 hours of sleep-related activity per day, whereas the typical father of five got 8.4 instead.
 No equivalent pattern emerged among mothers.
 For example, moms with one and five kids reported the same amount of sleep-related activity on average.
 If parents with multiple children don’t seem to lose much sleep overall, it could be because they find getting adequate rest especially necessary.
 When meeting the demands of several kids daily, skimping on sleep may simply be out of the question.

 How might a parent and child’s respective gender influence sleep dynamics?
 For dads with daughters, the most sleep-deprived age ranges were when their child was younger than 1 and between 3 and 5.
 Moms with daughters reported the fewest hours of sleep-related activity when their little ones were 2 years and under.
 Among parents of sons, moms and dads alike slept relatively little when their kids were younger than 1.
 While most babies canby the time they reach age 1, parents of newborns can expect plenty of sleep disruption well into the first year.